Are your chronically low levels of energy due to adrenal fatigue or chronic fatigue?

 The downside of the stress response

 Well, your body would respond with a stress response – adrenaline and cortisol.
 These two hormones signal to your body that it is under attack (stress) and help it mount an immune defense.
 But if this continues over many months, you can start to see how stressful it becomes to constantly mount an immune defense.
 As a result, your brain will down-regulate the HPA axis.
 This action decreases cortisol and adrenaline – sometimes to levels that are far too low.
 If this is the case, you will experience symptoms of adrenal fatigue – no energy, sick all the time, getting dizzy when you stand up, etc.

 The truth behind AF is that it has little to do with your adrenal glands.
 And nearly everything to do with your brain.
 Adrenal fatigue is a brain problem, not an adrenal problem.

 But what about chronic fatigue?
 How does CFS relate to your adrenal glands and the HPA axis?

 The truth behind chronic fatigue syndrome

-The difference between chronic fatigue and adrenal fatigue
+The difference between CFS and AF

 In general, I recommend identifying and treating the root cause of CFS before addressing adrenal fatigue.
 If a mold or mycotoxin infection is found to be the cause of your chronic fatigue, you need to address it before working on your HPA axis/adrenal fatigue.